 If you don't know how much resource your application consumes, set up a test environment without any limits and run some stress tests.
 Performance graphs will show the consumption limits within which the application functions without failure.
 Add 10-30% to those performance limits and set them as strict ones.
 Here's an example of a controller description section with top and bottom resource limits:

 resources: requests: cpu: 0.1 memory: 128Mi limits: cpu: 1 memory: 1024Mi

-Here we mention that the application needs minimum one tenth of the core and 128Mb RAM, the top limit is the entire core and 1Gb RAM.
+Here we mention that the application needs at least one tenth of the core and 128Mb RAM; the top limit is the entire core and 1Gb RAM.

 There are several ways to launch a container in a Kubernetes cluster.
 Here are the most popular ones, available now in a steady Kubernetes version:

 - Replication Controller

 Actually, when using Kubernetes in different projects, it might seem they are too few.